 The Australian Bureau of Statistics is committed to a diverse workforce that is reflective of the Australian community, and to creating a respectful and inclusive work environment that values and utilises the contribution of all employees.
 We actively encourage applications from people of diverse backgrounds, experiences and perspectives.

 The ABS has a long-standing commitment to the Australian community to publish the results of all statistical collections that we conduct.
 Since 2005 all statistics on our web site have been free of charge providing the Australian community with access to many thousands of ABS spreadsheets and publications.
 The ABS provides free information seminars and a toll free number to encourage effective use of the statistics available.
-We work closely with schools and have a very successful Census At School internet based education project where students complete on-line questionnaires and undertake projects to learn about statistics.

 For further information about the ABS, including access to corporate and public accountability information, see About Us page